chadoliver/infernal-engine/README.md

 Infernal Engine
 ===============

 Infernal Engine is a web-app which allows the user to understand what's happening at the scene of a rural fire.
+You can view the demo at [chadoliver.github.io/infernal-engine/index.html](http://chadoliver.github.io/infernal-engine/index)